Mekdiab/alx-low_level_programming/README.md

- 0x16.
-C - Simple Shell was a group project
+#0x16.
+C - Simple Shell
+is a group project